rife2/rife2/README.md

 no-YAML, leaving only type-safe expressive code.

 RIFE2 preserves most of the original features and adds new ones, for a fraction of the footprint and with even greater developer productivity than before.
+The whole framework ships as a single 2.5MB jar with zero dependencies, is an explicit Java module, and runs on Java 17 and later, tested on Java 17, 21, 25 and 26.
 RIFE2 is created by Geert Bevin, one of the first Java Champions and speaker at many Java conferences.

 > **TIP:** If you use IntelliJ IDEA as your IDE, consider installing the
 > [RIFE2 IDEA Plug-in](https://github.com/rife2/rife2-idea).